metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Once these have been received, the orchestrator MUST perform the following checks:

+#### Partial Public Key Validation

+- Partial public key derivation: Verify that each participant’s partial public key is consistent with its submitted verification vector and assigned `key_share_ID`s.

-#### Public Key Validation
+#### Aggregated Public Key Validation

 - Aggregated public key consistency: Verify that all participants submitted the same aggregated public key.
-- Partial public key derivation: Verify that each participant’s partial public key is consistent with its submitted base public keys and assigned `key share ID`s.
 - Aggregated public key correctness: Confirm that the aggregation of all partial public keys matches the submitted aggregated public key.

 If any of these checks fails, the orchestrator MUST declare the generation unsuccessful and inform participants.
 It MAY identify the misbehaving party and MAY take or suggest remedial action.